-After having discussed the subject, and two bottles of wine, the witty dramatist agreed to my terms, and I promised to accompany him to his country-house, and remain with him for a week; I did so, and before the week was ended, the piece was complete, and those who have seen it,-and who has not? will bear testimony to the admirable manner in which he executed his task.
+After having discussed the subject, and two bottles of wine, the witty dramatist agreed to my terms, and I promised to accompany him to his did so, and before the week was ended, the piece was complete, and those who have seen it,-and who has not? will bear testimony to the admirable manner in which he executed his task.